 One-third of Washington County households are in multifamily communities (apartments, condominiums or townhome communities of more than four units).
 Oregon State Law (ORS 90.318) requires multifamily communities to provide their residents with the opportunity to recycle and provide yearly notification about the on-site recycling program.

-Washington County's Recycling Program provides assistance and resources, at no charge, to multi-family communities located in Washington County, with the exception of the city limits of Beaverton.
-To learn more, contact a waste prevention and recycling specialist by email or call us at 503-846-3605.
+The Washington County Solid Waste & Recycling Program provides assistance and resources — at no charge — to multifamily communities located in Washington County, with the exception of the city limits of Beaverton.
+To learn more, contact a waste prevention and recycling specialist by email or call 503-846-3605.

 - Place two kinds of recycling containers in every enclosure.